Gainesville, Georgia, Divorce Lawyer

 - Incurable mental illness

 - The marriage is irretrievably broken

 The Superior Courts of the state have exclusive jurisdiction over the granting of divorce, alimony and child support.
-Before the Superior Court can grant a divorce, the Court must determine that jurisdiction and venue are proper.
+Before the Superior Court can grant a divorce, it must determine that jurisdiction and venue are proper.
 Generally, jurisdiction is acquired over the defendant by determining the location of his or her residence, whether they can be found within the state or whether there is existence of property within the state.
 Generally, venue is determined by the residence (or domicile) of the defendant.

-Why Hire a Divorce Lawyer?
+Why Hire A Divorce Lawyer?